PastaLaPate/SpawnersUtilities/README.md

-# SpawnerUtilities
+# Spawner Utilities
-### By PastaLaPate

-This mod add spawners who work with energy (FE) and a lot of another features.
-The feature who will come are tiered spawners with upgrades.
+A mod who add spawners.
+## Features
+This mod add for the moment a electric spawner.
+Which can be upgraded with upgrades.
+## Quick start
+Create a soul container, a soul capturer and a fe spawner.
+Kill a mob using the soul capturer.
+The mob soul is now in the soul container.

+Put the soul container into the fe spawner and it's done.

+## Dependecies

+- Copper ingots
+- Copper plates

 ## Contribute
 (yea you can contribute baby)